:::: MENU ::::

 Discovery lives for the cause regardless of the effects/results.

-Hopefully you are thinking right now, “I want to be a leader of Discovery!”
+Hopefully, you are thinking right now, “I want to be a leader of Discovery!”

-A discovery type leader rarely, if ever, looks into its own field type for how to do it better.
-Innovative leaders are so narrowly focused that it rarely, if ever, discovers.
-However…a company that carries the spirit of discovery can also innovate because it was founded off of discovery.
-The instant the company of discovery quits the spirit of discovery; its success will die with its last innovation.
-This company knows its true competition is something out there yet to be discovered and its worst competition is purely itself.
+A discovery-type leader rarely, if ever, looks into their field type for how to do it better; that is what innovators do.
+When a company of discovery quits its attitude toward discovery, it becomes innovative.
+A discovery company knows its competition is a company in a different field of interest, and its worst competition is itself.
 I love the slogan on Michael Jordan’s web page.
 “The only man who could stop Michael Jordan….Is Michael Jordan!”
-That is true of your company, your church, your family and your self.
-When a company of discovery finally feels like it has arrived and has the best idea, it has now transformed into a company of innovation and has signed its own eventual death certificate.
+That is true of your company, church, family, and yourself.
+When a company of discovery finally feels like it has arrived and has the best idea, it has now transformed into a company of innovation.

 I hope you will discover who you are.